instructor-ai/instructor/docs/blog/posts/learn-async.md

 !!! note "Ordering of results"

-    Its important to note that the order of the results will not be the same as the order of the dataset.
+    It is important to note that the order of the results will not be the same as the order of the dataset.
 This is because the tasks are completed in the order they finish, not the order they were started.
 If you need to preserve the order of the results, you can use `asyncio.gather` instead.

 ### **Rate-Limited Gather**: Using semaphores to limit concurrency.